AFCON 2021: A quick look at last AFCON appearances of Ghana's opponents

 The wait is over.
 On 17th August, 2021, Ghana's AFCON 2021 fate was decided in the midst of great dignitaries in Cameroon.

-Ghana have been paired with Algeria, Gabon and Malawi for the tournament which is expected to start on 6th January 2022.
+Ghana have been paired with Morocco, Gabon, and Comoros for the tournament which is expected to start on 6th January 2022.

 We take a look at how the other three teams fared in their most recent AFCON appearances.